medusa-project/ideals/README.md

   installed
 * An S3 storage service, such as AWS S3 or [Minio Server](https://min.io)
 * VIPS

-Integration with the Medusa preservation repository at the UIUC Library requires a couple more dependencies:

 * RabbitMQ
-* A Handle.net server.
-(See the
+* A Handle.net server (see the
   [SCARS wiki](https://wiki.illinois.edu/wiki/display/scrs/Setting+Up+the+Handle.net+Software+Locally)
-  for setup instructions.)
+  for setup instructions)

 (All of this stuff is up and running in `docker compose`; see the testing section.)